Spring Events in Provence Discover What’s On 2021

 March in Provence – Côte d’Azur

-Carrières de Lumières (April 3, 2021 – January 2, 2022): Carrières de Lumières combines sound, light and art in Les Baux de Provence, a production by Culturespaces.
+Carrières de Lumières (until January 2, 2022): Carrières de Lumières combines sound, light and art in Les Baux de Provence, a production by Culturespaces.
 The quarry reopens on April 3rd with two new exhibitions, Wassily Kandinsky, the Odyssey of Abstraction, and Cezanne, the Master of Provence.

 This old limestone quarry – Carrières de Lumières – is the largest fixed multimedia installation in France.
 The 14-metre high walls are the backdrop that 70 video projectors use to broadcast images.
 Buy your tickets online, and please read our visitor tips for Carrières de Lumières.